Success is 10% inspiration, 90% perspiration. But without that all-important 10%, there’d be nothing to sweat over.

 19. Nicolas Forzy / Making your first film: whatever it takes

-Burnt-out city boy turned independent filmmaker delivering a killer TED talk on how you don’t need really money to make a film.
-You just have to work out how to get stuff for free, and do it yourself, even the stunts.
+Burnt-out city boy turned independent filmmaker delivering a killer TED talk on how you don’t need money to make a film.
+You have to work out how to get stuff for free, and do it yourself, even the stunts.

 20. Steven Spielberg

 Steven Spielberg offers an uplifting 12-minute commencement address about his first cinema experiences, and changing his major at university to accommodate him being “one more victim of this tremendous drug called cinema”.
-In his words, “Your meaning and purpose in life only whispers to you, it rarely shouts”.
+In his words, “Your meaning and purpose in life only whisper to you, it rarely shouts”.